javaGuruBY/rpaS2/homework/english/fyodorov/lecture2/task1_grammar.md

 2. I haven't seen Tom lately.
 3. The artist drew a picture of sunset yesterday.
 She drew many pictures of sunsets in her lifetime.
 4. I fed birds at the park yesterday.
 I have fed birds at the park every day since I lost my job.
-5. Ann woke up late and mis er breakfast on Monday.
+5. Ann woke up late and missed her breakfast on Monday.
 6. I have forgotten to turn off the stove after dinner.
 I forgot to turn off the stove a lot of times in my lifetime.
 7. The children hid in the basement yesterday.
 They have hidden in the basement often since they discovered a secret place there.
 8. The baseball player hit the ball out of the stadium yesterday.
 He has hit a lot of homeruns since he joined our team.